fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

-handle the transition gracefully: by default, it will answer pending requests (if any) with the previous model version, while handling new requests with the new version.^[5](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch19.html) As soon as every pending request has been answered, the previous model version is unloaded.
+handle the transition gracefully: by default, it will answer pending requests (if any) with the previous model version, while handling new requests with the new version.
+^[5](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch19.html) As soon as every pending request has been answered, the previous model version is unloaded.
 You can see this at work in the TensorFlow Serving logs: